decafcode/nsql/INTERNALS.md

    - On macOS:
      - The XCode Command Line Tools, which can be installed by typing `xcode-select --install` at a command-line prompt.
-5. Run `npm test` to run the test suite and confirm that your build works correctly.
+3. Run `npm test` to run the test suite and confirm that your build works correctly.
-6. Run `npm run headers` to download our target version of the Node.js SDK to `node-gyp`'s cache.
-This cache is located in your home directory, so you should only need to do this once.
+4. Run `npm run clangd` to generate a `compile_commands.json` in the `build/Debug` subdirectory. clangd uses the contents of this file to provide accurate contextual assistance and live error messages from within Visual Studio Code or any other text editor with a clangd LSP integration.
+You will need to re-run this command if the `build` subdirectory gets deleted or recreated, or if the contents of `binding.gyp` change.
-7. Open your Git checkout in Visual Studio Code and accept all of the workspace extension recommendations.
+5. Open your Git checkout in Visual Studio Code and accept all of the workspace extension recommendations.

-This project currently uses version 12.17.0 of the Node.js SDK for Visual Studio Code's C/C++ code completion.
-This is the earliest version of NodeJS' 12.x series releases that supports an `NAPI_VERSION` of 6 or greater, which we require for bigint support.
-Earlier versions of the 12.x series support the BigInt entry points in their current form, however this API had not yet been declared stable in those releases.

-`node-gyp-build` will download and compile against the SDK version that corresponds to your local machine's global Node.js installation (or your currently-selected environment in `nvm`, if applicable).
-This build may be built explicitly, or it may automatically execute at `npm install` time in the event that this package is installed on an OS and processor combination for which no pre-built binary is available.

-The npm `prebuild` script can also be used to create a prebuild for the current OS and processor.
+The npm `prebuild` script is used to create a prebuild for the current OS and processor.
 Prebuilds for several architectures are included in each npm release and relieve most users of the need to compile this module's native code for their local environment.
-Prebuilds are configured target a specific version of NodeJS, and are usually built as part of the CI pipeline that prepares new releases for upload to npm.
+Prebuilds are usually built as part of the CI pipeline that prepares new releases for upload to npm.
 It should not normally be necessary to compile a prebuild manually.

 Consult the [prebuildify](https://github.com/prebuild/prebuildify) project's website for more information about the prebuild mechanism.